AUCOHL/Lighter/README.md

 Where alpha is the activity factor.

-// include total number of cells , fliflops, number of added clockgates, total power before, total power after ,
+// include total number of cells , fliflops, number of added clockgates, total power before, total power after , number_of_gated_ff

 ## Power reduction analysis